vitejs/vite/docs/guide/migration.md

   - `process.env.*` is now preserved in library mode
 - [[#8280] feat: non-blocking esbuild optimization at build time](https://github.com/vitejs/vite/pull/8280)
   - `server.force` option was removed in favor of `force` option.
+- [[#8550] fix: dont handle sigterm in middleware mode](https://github.com/vitejs/vite/pull/8550)
+  - When running in middleware mode, Vite no longer kills process on `SIGTERM`.

 ## Migration from v1